spotlightpa/poor-richard/content/news/2024-02-05-spl_wesa_FAVOR.md

-byline = "Ed Mahon of Spotlight PA and Sarah Boden of WESA" description = "Billions of dollars are coming to states to help them respond to the opioid epidemic, but Pennsylvania's drug paraphernalia law is creating conflict." image = "2024/02/01jw-1w38-jfh5-1d6r.jpeg" image-credit = "Nate Smallwood / For Spotlight PA" image-description = "Westmoreland County commissioners approved giving $150,000 in opioid settlement money to the nonprofit FAVOR ~ Western PA, which serves people in addiction and recovery.
-But the county later pulled its funding." internal-id = "spl_wesa_FAVOR" kicker = "Health" modal-exclude = false
+byline = "Ed Mahon of Spotlight PA and Sarah Boden of WESA" description = "Billions of dollars are coming to states to help them respond to the opioid epidemic, but Pennsylvania's drug paraphernalia law is creating conflict." image = "2024/02/01jw-1w38-jfh5-1d6r.jpeg" image-caption = "Westmoreland County commissioners approved giving $150,000 in opioid settlement money to the nonprofit FAVOR ~ Western PA, which serves people in addiction and recovery.
+But the county later pulled its funding." image-credit = "Nate Smallwood / For Spotlight PA" image-description = "Outside the nonprofit FAVOR ~ Western PA, which serves people in addiction and recovery. " internal-id = "spl_wesa_FAVOR" kicker = "Health" modal-exclude = false